-RSOs (Recognized Student Organizations) play a major role in enriching our community.
+RSOs (recognized student organizations) play a major role in enriching our community.
 CSI wants your experience in providing these programs to be fun and educational, not frustrating.

 Message your liaison or stop into our office before you start planning an event – we’re here to help!
 We will assist in determining the scope of your program plans and let you know the university requirements or regulations involved with event coordination.

-All RSO-related financial transactions are processed through CSI, thus it helps both of us knowing your plans.
+All RSO-related financial transactions are processed through CSI, so it helps both of us knowing your plans.
 Not only will we help you “cut through the red tape” involved with using state facilities and student fee funds, we wil also help you tie together the elements, including: